Self-Reliance

-This essay is an analysis into the nature of the "aboriginal self on which a universal reliance may be grounded."
-Emerson emphasizes the importance of individualism and its effect on an individual's satisfaction in life.
-In his essay, he focuses on seemingly insignificant details, explaining how life is "learning and forgetting and learning again."
+This essay is an analysis into the nature of the "aboriginal self on which a universal reliance may be grounded".
+Emerson emphasizes the importance of individualism and its effect on a person's satisfaction in life, explaining how life is "learning and forgetting and learning again".

 History

 The first hint of the philosophy that would become "Self-Reliance" was presented by Ralph Waldo Emerson as part of a sermon in September 1830 a month after his first marriage.
 His wife Ellen was sick with tuberculosis and, as Emerson's biographer Robert D. Richardson wrote, "Immortality had never been stronger or more desperately needed!"